The Woodland site is ideal for this.

-For leaders intending to run their own water activities, Loch Venacher is generally Class B2 waters, but a recent re-classification has identified the bay on which the centre is situated as now B1 (see notices on site).
+For leaders intending to run their own water activities, Loch Venacher is generally Class B2 waters, but a recent re-classification has identified the bay on which the centre is situated as now B1 (refer RESOURCES / Water Activities).
 Appropriate canoe/kayak permits must be valid for these grades of water.
 A permit for rafting activities is also required for Class B1 waters.

 The scout centre maintains a fleet of 15 single kayaks and 4 Canadian Canoes on site.
 Groups with their own instructors holding the appropriate Scout Activity Permit can arrange use of kayaks and equipment.
 The Invertrossachs Support Group may be able to provide qualified instruction to visiting groups, subject to availability of members.

 The centre has 2 bell boats.
 Groups with their own instructors holding the appropriate Scout Activity Permit can arrange use of these.
+Restirctions apply (See RESOURCES / Water Activities).
 The Invertrossachs Support Group may be able to provide qualified instruction to visiting groups, subject to availability of members.

 A permit is required to fish Loch Venachar.
 Fishing from the shore is not allowed from virtually anywhere on the south side of the loch other than approximately 1 km at its eastern end (see https://www.loch-venachar.com/).
 Details of where to buy permits and the cost is also found on the website.